 Are blueberry muffins healthy?

 These muffins are made with less added sugars than most regular muffins and they are loaded with fresh fruit and protein.
-Everyone seems to have their own definition of u0022healthyu0022, but they fit my definition.
+Everyone seems to have their own definition of healthy, but they fit my definition.

 How should I store these muffins?